How to Write an Executive Cover Letter: Example and Tips

 “Please let me know when you’d like to discuss my resume further.”

-The call to action should always be in the very last sentences before you close out the letter.
-Make it conversational, but not pushy.
-Remember: it is the hiring manager's job to review applications and contact the best candidates, so be polite without sounding desperate.
+Remember, the call to action should always be in the very last sentences before you close out the letter.
+Make it conversational, but never pushy.
+It is the hiring manager's job to review applications and contact the best candidates, so be polite without sounding desperate.

-Obviously, you will add your name to the end of the letter but to add that personalized, executive touch, paste in your actual signature.
+It goes without saying that you should include your name to the end of the letter.
+However, add that personalized, executive touch, paste in your actual signature.
 It takes minimal effort but can go a long way.
+The visual impact of your signature carries more weight than you might imagine and will help you to make a lasting impression on the hiring manager.

-You can take a picture of your actual signature, scan it to your computer, and upload it to your word processor.
-Some software, such as Adobe Acrobat, will allow you to draw your signature directly into the program.
+There are a couple of ways to achieve this look.
+First up, you can take a picture of your actual signature, scan it to your computer, and upload it to your word processor.
+Some software, such as Adobe Acrobat, will also allow you to draw your signature directly into the program.

 Summary

-Personalizing your cover letter with your most impressive and relevant accomplishments will make it stand out!
-Ensuring those accomplishments are related to leadership, motivation, and business development will position you as an executive with plenty to offer.
+In conclusion, your executive cover letter should be a short highlight reel that engages the reader.
+Personalizing your cover letter with your most impressive accomplishments will make it stand out.
+However, you need to make sure those accomplishments are related to leadership, motivation, and business development.
+That savvy move will position you as an executive with plenty to offer.